Meet the Doctors

 I am a big football fan, and also enjoy reading, walking and history.

-I qualified from Peninsula Medical School before training and working in Plymouth and surrounding areas.
+I qualified from Peninsula Medical School in 2007 before training and working in Plymouth and surrounding areas.

-I completed my training in 2016 and have worked for Beaumont villa since then.
+I completed my GP training in 2016 and have worked at Beaumont Villa Surgery since then.

 Dr Melissa Lemon (Partner)